microsoft/fluentui/rfcs/convergence/authoring-stories.md

 This solution will only need to be applied within `react-components` storybook configuration since that is the storybook currently targeted for public use.
 Individual component storybooks are only used for local development, so there is no need to hide internal stories from their nav trees.

-#### story code should be useful

-Public stories should only contain code, which is useful for users to see after clicking on “Show code” in documentation.
-Extra markup (e.g., container with CSS styles) can be added via [Decorators](https://storybook.js.org/docs/react/writing-stories/decorators).

 ### Pros and Cons